swittuth/sweet-snake-survival/README.md

 # Snake Game

-This snake game is built with JavaFX
+This snake game is built with JavaFX and SQL